 One of the translators of these Tablets was the Master’s grandson, Shoghi Effendi, destined by ‘Abdu’l-Bahá’s Will and Testament to become the Guardian of the Cause of God.
 There came to be, even before Shoghi Effendi’s accession to the Guard- ianship, a strong sense of the difference between official, authoritative expressions of the thoughts of Bahá’u’lláh and ‘Abdu’l-Bahá, on the one hand, and the informal reminiscences of travelers, on the other—of travelers eager to capture the precious words uttered by the Master as He taught the pilgrims—for He always taught; at tea, at lunch, on walks, on expeditions of mercy to the poor, He taught by deeds as well as words.
 Every minute of the pilgrims’ day was a lesson, sometimes concealed to all but the truly sensitive, sometimes apparent to the least gifted.
 Clearly, in the “pilgrims’ notes” (as they came to be called) there was necessarily involved the fallibility of each pilgrim’s memory and interpretive capacity.
 There was a danger that a sentence in a letter, dictated

-in response to a very particular question, might be generalized far beyond the case to which it was addressed, or that an oral lesson adapted and filtered by the needs of the hearer, become the basis of a doctine that, emanating from ‘Abdu’l-Bahá, would be seen as binding on all believers.
-Precisely this had happened in Islám; the Traditions, or Ḥadiths—that is, the sayings of Muḥammad as reported by His disciples— had come to represent, for the majority of Muslims, an authority second only to that of the Qur’án itself.
+in response to a very particular question, might be generalized far beyond the case to which it was addressed, or that an oral lesson adapted and filtered by the needs of the hearer, become the basis of a doctrine that, emanating from ‘Abdu’l-Bahá, would be seen as binding on all believers.
+Precisely this had happened in Islám; the Traditions, or Ḥadíths—that is, the sayings of Muḥammad as reported by His disciples— had come to represent, for the majority of Muslims, an authority second only to that of the Qur’án itself.

 Bahá’u’lláh Himself had made it clear that, as Shoghi Effendi put it in a letter written on his behalf, “only those things that have been revealed in the form of Tablets have a binding power over the friends.
 Hearsays may be matters of interest but can in no way claim authority.”
 (Bahá’í News, no. 125 [May 1939], 6).
 Shoghi Effendi was particularly vigilant in this matter and repeatedly warned the friends against accepting hearsay as binding on anyone except him who had heard the Master with his own ears.
 However that may be, what can be more thrilling, short of the immediate experience, than hearing or reading the account in a pilgrim’s own words of his reception in the loving arms of the Master?
 Who can tire of the description of those penetrating eyes, that warm and merry laughter, the wise brow, the wisps of hair escaping from the confining turban?
 Surely pilgrims’ notes are not binding on us; they cannot be adduced as proof of anything; they cannot provide the basis of a serious, critical analysis of Bahá’í teachings—though the temptation to use them so is sometimes nearly irresistible!; but the sense of ‘Abdu’l-Bahá’s pres- ence, His quintessential courtesy, His tenderness,